Wildlander-mod/Support/Docs/ModdingUltSky.md

 > - Open RealisticRoomRental-Enhanced-25029-1-8-3.7z in your downloads folder and extract RRR_3Dnpc-patch.ESP to content\Mods\Perseid's Inns and Taverns - Enhanced.
 > - Create a folder in Mods directory called "Interesting NPCs Requiem patch" and save the patch into that folder.
 > - Re-open or refresh Mod organizer.
-> - Install Interesting NPCs Main file, Merge Update file into "Interesting NPCs" mod folder.
-Install both optional files into their own unique names.
+> - Install Interesting NPCs Main file, Install Update file the same folder as "Interesting NPCs" main file - when asked what to do about overwrites -  select "Merge".
+> - Install both optional files into their own unique names.

 Left Side